Sh1roCu/OpenShulker/README.md

 This plugin aims to replace the now inactive resource "BetterShulkerBoxes".

+You can download it on spigotmc: (I'll add a link as soon as I upload the plugin)

 # Installation
 1. Download or compile the JAR
 2. Drop the JAR in your server's plugin folder